 If you have a mesothelioma diagnosis, you were probably exposed to asbestos at work years ago.
 Asbestos is a mineral used by many industries in the past, including several that operated in North Carolina.

 If you worked in construction or manufacturing, in shipyards, as an insulator or plumber, in power plants, or many other North Carolina industries, you could be at risk for mesothelioma now.
+Understanding the timeline and potential health risks can help in seeking medical advice and exploring legal options for compensation.

 Why Should I Sue for Mesothelioma in North Carolina?